XXXddev: Easy Docker handling for web developers

 What is ddev?

-ddev is just a helper for the usage of docker.
+ddev is an open-source tool that simplifies docker.
 It streamlines the way you interact and configure docker for web development to only a few commands and a config file.

 tl:dr / Who is it for?